 I’ve been a devoted reader for decades, but this week I’m experiencing the other side of the reading life for the first time.
 My first book Reading People: How Seeing the World Through the Lens of Personality Changes Everything came out on September 19, and it has been an interesting journey.

-But you have not been weird, thank goodness.
+You have not been weird, thank goodness.
 You’ve been AMAZING at helping me get the word out about Reading People.
 Thank you for that, it means the world to me.
-(And makes a huge difference for my book!)
+(It makes a huge difference for my book!)
 And you’ve asked (thank you!) what you can do to effectively spread the word.

 So today I’m sharing 7 free and easy tips I’ve picked up along the way to support my favorite authors.
 Some of these I’ve been doing for years, but it’s only recently that I’ve discovered how effective others are.
 I’m sharing them all today.
 (If you have additions to this list, PLEASE share them in comments—readers want to know these things!)

 Put them into practice for Reading People (my eternal gratitude to those who choose to do so) and for any author whose work you love.
-It’s 2017, but you know what really sells books?
+You know what really sells books?
 An enthusiastic vote of confidence from a fellow reader.
 Thank you for that vote of confidence.

 Of course, buying the book is also a huge help in spreading the word, especially if that purchase comes shortly after launch (meaning in the first week or two).
 Those early sales set the tone for the year to come: retailers rely on early numbers to decide how many copies to order, how much shelf space to allot, and how much to feature the book on their site or in their store.
 If you want to support a favorite author, an early purchase helps a lot.